 Is it right for me?

 This mentoring programme is for you if you are a talented writer who fulfils the eligibility criteria and if you are seeking targeted, detailed one-to-one feedback on your work-in-progress, plus industry advice.
 You can apply to be mentored for a project at any stage of writing (from just starting to redrafting) and written in any of the following genres/categories:

 - Novel written for children (older than 7) or young adults

 - Narrative non-fiction

-(We may extend the range of genres in future years of the Breakthrough Writers’ Programme but this will be the offer for 2021).
+(We may extend the range of genres in future years of the Breakthrough Writers’ Programme).

 How it works